drigberg/go_play_go/README.md

 Everyone's favorite game (Go) implemented with everyone's favorite language (Go)!

-Play it live with a friend at: https://go-play-go.herokuapp.com/
+Play it alone or with a friend at: https://go-play-go.herokuapp.com/

 ## Design details